REG 05.25.06 EHRA Non-Faculty Employee Reviews and Appeals

 NCSU REG05.35.01 - Mediation Procedure for Faculty and Staff

-Review and Appeal Processes for EPA Non-Faculty Employees Chart
+Review and Appeal Processes for EHRA Non-Faculty Employees Chart

-This regulation serves as a companion to NCSU POL 05.25.03 – Review and Appeal Processes for EPA Non-Faculty Employees (EPA Professionals and Tier-II Senior Academic and Administrative Officers) and establishes the procedures to be followed after an EPA non-faculty employee has filed a grievance or appeal pursuant to section 611 of The Code of the UNC Board of Governors (“The Code”).
+This regulation serves as a companion to NCSU POL 05.25.03 – Review and Appeal Processes for EHRA Non-Faculty Employees (EHRA Professionals and Tier-II Senior Academic and Administrative Officers) and establishes the procedures to be followed after an EHRA non-faculty employee has filed a grievance or appeal pursuant to section 611 of The Code of the UNC Board of Governors (“The Code”).

 2. Referral to Office for Institutional Equity and Diversity (OIED)